jrpool/jsonresume-theme-a11y/README.md

 ### Introduction

+The `jsonresume` project lets you create a JSON-format source file and automatically generate HTML, PDF, and plain-text files from it, with any of over 200 themes.
+Each theme determines what parts of your document will appear in the output, and how the output will be formatted.

-In order to give you more control over your résumé than other themes do, this theme defines a new standard for the JSON source file.
-The standard is more liberal, by giving you more flexibility.
+This theme gives you more control over your résumé than other themes do.
+In order to enable that control, this theme defines a new standard for the JSON source file.
+The standard is more liberal: It gives you more flexibility.
 But it also imposes some requirements that you must satisfy in order to exercise your additional power.

-For interoperability with other `jsonresume` themes, this theme contains a module that translates a file from the `jsonresume` standard format to the theme format.
-If you already have a résumé in the former standard, you can use that module to create a version in the theme’s format.
+For interoperability with other `jsonresume` themes, this theme contains a module that converts a file from the `jsonresume` standard format to the theme format.
+If you already have a résumé in the `jsonresume` format, you can use the converter to create a version in this theme’s format.
 Thereafter you can edit that version as you choose, to change the information in your résumé and how it appears.

 ### Installation